PHYS 103 Musical Acoustics/Lab

 An introduction to computational methods for simulating physical systems, this course focuses on the numerical analysis and algorithmic implementation necessary for efficient solution of integrals, derivatives, linear systems, differential equations, and optimization.
 While the course presents a rigorous introduction to the numerical analysis underlying these techniques, the emphasis remains on practical solutions to important physical problems.
 Students solve problems across the wide range of applications of computational physics including astrophysics, biological population dynamics, gravitational wave detection, urban traffic flow, and materials science.
 No prior experience in programming is required, though students without a technical computing background are encouraged to take PHYS s10 before enrolling.
-Prerequisite(s): MATH 106 and PHYS 108.
+Prerequisite(s): MATH 106 and either PHYS 108 or PHYS S31.
 Prerequisite(s), which may be taken concurrently: MATH 205.

 PHYS 220 Dynamical Climate

 An introduction to the dynamical behavior of climate on geologic and human timescales.
 Simple conceptual models are developed, with the goal of understanding the role of feedback, stability, and abrupt changes.
 Topics include the basic physics of climate, El Niño/La Niña, climate models, the greenhouse effect and global warming, and glacial cycles.
 Python is used as the main computational tool; no prior experience is required.
-Prerequisite(s): MATH 106; and any 100-level earth and climate sciences course OR PHYS 109.
+Prerequisite(s): MATH 106; and any 100-level earth and climate sciences course or PHYS 109.